-The Articles of Association of the Management Company were published in Mémorial C, Recueil des Sociétés et Associations ("Mémorial") (used by the electronic collection of companies and associations (Recueil électronique des sociétés et associations - hereinafter "RESA") on 3 June 2000 and filed with the Luxembourg Trade and Companies Register (R.C.S.
+The Articles of Association of the Management Company were published in Mémorial C, Recueil des Sociétés et Associations ("Mémorial") (replaced by the electronic collection of companies and associations (Recueil électronique des sociétés et associations)) on 3 June 2000 and deposited in the Luxembourg Trade and Companies Register (R.C.S.
 Luxembourg).
-The last amendment to the Articles of Association was published by the RESA and deposited with the Luxembourg Trade and Companies Register.
+The amendment to the Articles of Association was published by RESA and deposited with the Luxembourg Trade and Companies Register.

-The Management Company has three Supervisory Board members who form the Supervisory Board.
-In addition, the Management Company has a Management Board consisting of four members appointed by the Supervisory Board who, in accordance with the provisions of the Law of 2013 and within the limits of the powers granted by the Articles of Association, are entrusted with the day-to-day management and represent the Management Company vis-à-vis third parties (the "Management Board").
+The Management Company has four Supervisory Board members who form the Supervisory Board.
+In addition, the Management Company has a Management Board consisting of four members appointed by the Supervisory Board who, in accordance with the provisions of the Luxembourg Law of 12 July 2013 on alternative investment fund managers ("Law of 2013") and within the limits of the powers granted by the Articles of Association, are entrusted with the day-to-day management and represent the Management Company in dealings with third parties (the "Management Board").
 The Management Board ensures that the Management Company and all service providers perform their duties in accordance with the relevant laws and guidelines and this Sales Prospectus.
 The Board will report to the Supervisory Board on a regular basis or, if necessary, when a situation requires it to do so.
 The Supervisory Board exercises ongoing oversight over the Management Board's management of the Management Company, without itself being authorised to manage the business day-to-day; nor does it represent the Management Company in dealings with third parties.